How To Finance a Car From a Private Seller

 - A copy of the title, both front and back.

-2. Apply for the Loan
+2. Apply For the Loan

 Fill out an application with the lender or multiple lenders providing the required documents.
 This loan application stage requires you to authorize a full credit report inquiry.
 This inquiry (in contrast to the prequalification) is a "hard pull" and will likely affect your credit score.